ZeWave/ZeWave.github.io/README.md

     <li>Wait for the Kodi Build you chose to download.</li>
     <li>When prompted: "To save changes you now need to force close kodi", <BR>Press "OK" to force close kodi.</li>
     <li>Click: "OK" again.</li>
-    <li>Kodi will now close.
-Relaunch the Kodi application to see the build you chose installed.</li>
+    <li>Kodi will now close.</li>
   </ol>
 </p>

-## Enjoy!
+Relaunch the Kodi application to see the build you chose installed & ## Enjoy!